Staff

 She is committed to assisting individuals in their healing and personal growth journey by creating a safe, open, and accepting space for her clients.
 She is passionate about helping clients tap into their own unique power and agency to create sustainable change and improve their quality of life.

 Alyssa works from a variety of approaches including, Cognitive Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Person-Centered Therapy.
 She also promotes the use of meditation and breathwork to help clients with their self-care and healing process.
-Alyssa is currently accepting clients and has schedule flexibility.

 Abby Lancaster, LSW (They/Them)